isottongloria/Vision-CognitiveSystems/README.md

-# Vision and Cognitive Systems
+# Vision and Cognitive Systems Project

 Welcome to the repository for the final project of the Vision and Cognitive Systems course, conducted in Padova during the academic year 2023/2024 by Professor L. Ballan.
 Thank you for exploring this repository!